Skip to main content

 © Jonathan Solter

-Backing the Stoned Ape Theory
+Endorsing the Stoned Ape Theory

-Shrooms in Myth and Legend
+Shrooms in Legends and Folklore

 The Contemporary Era